Filter By:

 Phone: (312) 759-4065

-Haggerty has worked in the social science industry for more than 30 years managing all aspects of survey research for data collection projects including sample selection, listing, screening, questionnaire development, focus groups, pilot testing, systems development and testing, remote and in-person training, data collection, records abstraction, reporting, data preparation, delivery, and documentation.
-During the last decade she has managed the Survey of Consumer Finances, Making Connections and the Resident Relocation Study.
-She is also currently managing the Survey of Economically Successful Americans and is the Co-Principal Investigator of the Houston Foreclosure Study.
+Cathy leads research teams focused on efficiently producing high quality economic data.
+Cathy has 45 years of experience managing all aspects of survey research for data collection projects including sample selection, listing, screening, questionnaire development, focus groups, cognitive interviewing, pilot testing, systems development and testing, remote and in-person training, data collection, records abstraction, reporting, data preparation, data delivery, and documentation.

-Haggerty was a special issue guest editor of Housing Policy Debate, published in 2010.
-She has also co-authored scholarly papers addressing survey methodology and poverty-related issues; these papers have been presented at the American Association for Public Opinion Research, the Urban Affairs Association, National Association for Welfare Research and Statistics, and the Society for Lifelong and Longitudinal Studies.
+Cathy was a special issue guest editor of Housing Policy Debate, published in 2010.
+She has also co-authored scholarly papers addressing survey methodology and poverty-related issues; these papers have been presented at the following conferences: American Association for Public Opinion Research, the Urban Affairs Association, Population Association of America, National Association for Welfare Research and Statistics, and the Society for Lifelong and Longitudinal Studies.

 Catherine C. Haggerty